Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Mount Wilson in Red Rock Canyon, Las Vegas

-Mt.
-Wilson is farther out from the main road to Red Rock Canyon, but it is still the main attraction of the area on this second route.
-Mt.
-Wilson is the highest peak made of sandstone in the Spring Mountain range.
-The mountain is accessible by hikers from the First Creek Trail.
+Mount Wilson is farther out from the main road to Red Rock Canyon, but it is still the main attraction of the area on this second route.
+Mount Wilson is the highest peak made of sandstone in the Spring Mountain range.
+The mountain is accessible to hikers from the First Creek Trail.

-The best part of the mountain hike is the incredible view from the summit.
-The other distinguishable feature of this mountain is the intricate caves and caverns that can be found on in it.
-They are quite beautiful, so make sure to take pictures if you are one of the few to make it up there (website).
+The best part of the mountain hike is the incredible view from the top.
+The other distinguishable feature of this mountain is the intricate caves and caverns that can be found on it.
+They are quite beautiful, so take pictures if you are one of the few to make it up there.

-These are the Best Places for Stargazing Near Las Vegas – Find out here.
+These are the Best Places for Stargazing Near Las Vegas—great spots to check out the stars in one of the darkest areas of the country.

 Oak Creek Canyon Trail

-At the far end of the trails, you’ll find Oak Creek Spring that usually has a good amount of water year-round.
-This is a large area, so make sure you bring lots of water with you when you go hiking here (website).
+At the far end of the trails, you’ll find Oak Creek Spring which usually has a good amount of water year-round.
+This is a large area, so bring lots of water when hiking here.

 Fossil Canyon – Fossil Ridge Loop

-Fossil Canyon Trail is a loop trail that takes you along the side of Blue Diamond Hill.
+Fossil Canyon Trail (sometimes called Echo Canyon) is a loop trail that takes you along the side of Blue Diamond Hill.
 Here you will find the canyon full of fossils from when the area was under the ocean.
 Ancient fossils include corals, sponges, and gastropods.

-Beautiful views, fascinating fossils and a relatively short, easy hike make for a wonderful day.
+Beautiful views, fascinating fossils, and a relatively short, easy hike make for a wonderful day.
 Fossil Ridge is also an interesting place to spot cactus.
-Along the hike you will be able to spot almost all the commons species of cactus that can be found in southern Nevada (website).
+Along the hike, you will be able to spot almost all the common cactus species found in southern Nevada.

 Cowboy Trail Rides – Red Rock Canyon Horseback Riding